rails/rails/guides/source/migrations.md

 migrations allow you to use an easy Ruby DSL to describe changes to your tables.

-In this guide, you'll learn all about migrations including:
+After reading this guide, you will know:

 * The generators you can use to create them.
 * The methods Active Record provides to manipulate your database.